coder/docs/setup/kubernetes/local-preview.md

    [Docker Desktop][docker-desktop-url]
 1. [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl)

-You will also need to
-[generate a free Coder license](https://coder.com/trial), which can be uploaded upon installation.
+You will also need to [generate a free Coder license](https://coder.com/trial), which can be uploaded upon installation.

 ## Limitations

 **We do not recommend using local previews for production deployments of Coder.**

+Local preview does not work as a workspace provider on Coder's hosted beta.

 ### Resource allocation and performance